arnelenero/simpler-state/docs/recipe-plugins.md

 Don't let the simplicity fool you!
 SimpleR State can be as feature-rich as you'd like, with its highly flexible plug-in system.

+> __EXPERIMENTAL:__ The plug-in API is still experimental, and therefore may continue to change until finalized in the stable release.

 > __Coming soon:__ A set of pre-built plug-ins will be available soon, providing features like local/remote persistence and dev tools.

 ## How a plug-in works